TristonStuart/IMail-Python-Version-/README.md

 Python Version : 3.6

+# Description :

 IMail is a private email network that uses your ip.
 All mail you recieve is stored locally on your computer.

-*Note Port forward on port 350

 IMail feautures simple commands such as /sender which allows you to change your sender Id on email (Like from).
 Your ip address is sent to the person recieving the email so they can respond and confirm you are the real you.

 # You MUST Port Forward on port 350 to be able to recive IMail!
+*Note Port forward on port 350

-Commands :
+# Commands :

 /help - Shows All Commands